pygame/pygame/docs/reST/ref/display.rst

 .. function:: get_active

-   | :sl:`true when the display is active on the display`
+   | :sl:`Returns True when the display is active on the display`
    | :sg:`get_active() -> bool`

    After ``pygame.display.set_mode()`` is called the display Surface will be